-SpareBank 1 Nord-Norge normalised cost-to-income ratio was 40.3% in September 2019, which is close to the bank's target of 40% or lower.
-The bank's operating costs in September 2019 increased by nearly 5%, compared to the same period last year, largely related to digitalisation, automation, new system solutions and higher costs in its subsidiaries.
+SpareBank 1 Nord-Norge's normalised cost-to-income ratio was 42.9% in December 2019, which is higher than the bank's target of 40% or lower.
+The bank's operating costs in December 2019 increased by nearly 11%, compared to the same period last year, largely related to digitalisation, automation, new system solutions and higher costs in its subsidiaries.
 The increased digitalisation and changes in customer behaviour have triggered a reorganization at the bank to improve efficiency.
-The bank's reorganisation with the reduction of the full-time employees of the parent bank by up to 15%, closure of 21 branches and concentration on 16 financial centres, have helped reduce the bank's cost base.